Villa La Diouana

 Rooms

-The fourth bedroom, in an independent annex just 30 metres from the house, has its own sitting area and roof terrace.
-There is plenty of wardrobe space, as in all of the bedrooms, and the same attractive use of natural-coloured tadlakt in its shower room.
+The Garden Suite is an independent annex just 30 metres from the house, with its own sitting area and roof terrace.
+There is plenty of wardrobe space, as in all of the bedrooms, and the same attractive use of natural-coloured tadelakt in its shower room.

-The fifth bedroom is a self-contained twin-bed apartment with separate entrance, bath, tadlakt floors and terrace overlooking the garden.
+The Palm Suite is a self-contained apartment above the wellness studio, with a separate entrance, kingsize bed, bath, tadelakt floors and a terrace overlooking the garden.

 Features include: